-- IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS of a Business - IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) amendment removes a misleading example that is not referenced in the Code of Practice - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.
+- IFRS 1 (First-time adoption) amendment relates to foreign operations of acquired subsidiaries transitioning to IFRS of a Business - IAS 37 (Onerous contracts) clarifies the intention of the standard - IFRS 16 (Leases) will require local authorities that are lessees to recognise most leases on their balance sheet as right-of-use assets with corresponding lease liabilities (there is recognition for low value and short-term leases).
+CIPFA/LASAAC have deferred implementation of IFRS 16 until 1 April 2024. - IAS 41 (Agriculture) one of a small number of IFRSs that are only expected to apply to local authorities in limited circumstances.